joek13/cs4501-notes/content/notes/FeatureMatching.md

 ### Image reprojection as a homography
 - A projective transform is a mapping between any two picture planes with same center of projection
 - Called a homography

+- Do a complex linear system to compute this homography